amrvac/amrvac/doc/smallvalues.md

 ## Level two bootstrapping: activate a small-values treatment, and hope for the best.

-If the previous setting did not yet fully solve your problem, and you are certain that not coding error is used, you may proceed to a higher level of bootstrapping, eg. by changing to
+If the previous setting did not yet fully solve your problem, and you are certain that no coding error is made, you may proceed to a higher level of bootstrapping, eg. by changing to

 ```fortran
 &methodlist